From our CEO

 Increased First Nations representation in our workforce - ensuring more voices and lived experiences are reflected within our teams.

-Expanded our engagement with First Nations suppliers by more than 500%, resulting in a 400% increase in our spend, deepening our partnerships.
+Expanded our engagement with First Nations suppliers by more than 500%, resulting in a 400% increase in our spend and deepening our partnerships.

 Looking ahead, we know that reconciliation is more than the actions outlined in this plan - it’s a deep, ongoing commitment.
 We will continue to listen, learn, and show up with respect.
 We must focus on building stronger connections with local First Nations communities and empowering our employees with the knowledge and tools to walk this path meaningfully.